In this Article by South Pacific travel expert Ian Osborn

 Tonga Travel Guide

 There is an sense of freedom in Tonga you don’t find in many places around the South Pacific.
-It's a great place to explore and just go with the flow - hop on a bus around Tongatapu and just get off somewhere along the way to explore or catch a small boat with the locals to visit their island for a day.
+Unfortunately the country is a political mess having been brainwashed into China's "Belt and Road Initiative" and for this reason alone it may well be a destination to boycott alltogether.
+If you do decide to visit it's a great place to explore and just go with the flow - hop on a bus around Tongatapu and just get off somewhere along the way to explore or catch a small boat with the locals to visit their island for a day.
 Tonga is a s much about exploring as it is relaxing on a beach.

 Tongatapu is the main island of Tonga with the capital Nuku'alofa and International Airport.
 The island is a small flat island, just 20-km in length and slightly raised on its south and eastern side giving craggy coastal cliffs around 10 metres high.
 The island boasts rich archaeological sites and sightseeing tours and although has the majority of the country's accommodation, this still amounts to only a handful of beach resorts.
 The tiny offshore coral islands within Tongatapu Lagoon have a couple of beautiful boutique resorts ideal for beach holidays and offer excellent snorkelling and day cruises to visit other uninhabited island with exquisite beaches.